View of Venice: Authorship and Publication

 On 30 October 1500, the Signoria of Venice gave the publisher Anton Kolb an exemption from duties on the export of the print, and also the exclusive right to reproduce the print for the next four years.
 The publication of the print in October 1500 was independently mentioned in the contemporaneous diary of the Venetian writer Marino Sanuto the Younger.

 In his application to the Signoria, Kolb had stated that the print took three years to prepare, but he did not name the artist.
 Because of its high quality the print was traditionally attributed to Albrecht Dürer, but that attribution was doubted from the 18th century.
 Today it is confidently attributed to the Venetian painter and printmaker Jacopo de' Barbari, whose details recall German masters.
 He marks his works with the caduceus, in this case carried by the figure of Mercury at the top.
 Until his paintings were identified, his works were attributed to the notname "Master of the Caduceus".
 The windgods resemble the faces of his engravings.
 The attribution relies on stylistic and technical resemblances further as well as on the documented association with Kolb after the publication.
 Between 1500 and 1504 they were employed by Maximilian I, Holy Roman Emperor.

-Jacopos print is an accomplished High Renaissance work with detailed components compared to Rosselli's Florence print.
+Jacopo's print is an accomplished High Renaissance work with detailed components compared to Rosselli's Florence print.